Itz-Sidra/Technical-Documentation-Page/README.md

 ## Credits
 This project was created as part of the Responsive Web Design Certification from freeCodeCamp.
 Special thanks to freeCodeCamp for providing the inspiration and resources to complete this project. freeCodeCamp (https://www.freecodecamp.org/), an open-source community that helps people learn to code for free.

+## Demo
+You can access the live demo here:(https://itz-sidra.github.io/Technical-Documentation-Page/)